 The Detour – Housekeeping tasks

-I used a great new tool named to ease the pain of upgrading versions of Fluent NHibernate and its interdependent parts.
+I used a great new tool named Horn to ease the pain of upgrading versions of Fluent NHibernate and its interdependent parts.
 I have heard about Horn for a while but had not spent any cycles on it till now.
-There is a great thread on the S#arp Architecture Google group discussion where a frustrated individual lamented the pain of upgrading Open Source Software.
-Horn also contains a discussion group and has a contrib group.
+There is a great thread on the S#arp Architecture Google group discussion forum where a frustrated individual lamented the pain of upgrading Open Source Software.
+Horn also contains a Google discussion group and has a contrib group.
 It’s still in the infancy stages but is definitely worth a look.
 After downloading the binary of Horn, build it and then issue the following command line statements:

 Horn –install:fluentnhibernate